 Hi, I’m Andrew Henderson.

-If you’re here, chances it’s because you want to figure out an offshore strategy that puts more of your tax dollars back in your pocket, allows you to create wealth faster, and allows you to build a freedom lifestyle and live wherever you desire.
+If you’re here, chances are it’s because you want to figure out an offshore strategy that puts more of your tax dollars back in your pocket, allows you to create wealth faster, and allows you to build a freedom lifestyle and live wherever you desire.

-I’ll be honest: there are a lot of people out there who can help you with at least one of those things.
+I’ll be honest: there are a lot of people out there who can help you with at least ONE of those things.
 Many of the those are big companies that use big, fancy words and have flashy websites complete with photos of their 47 offices in skyscrapers around the world.